-It's summer this February.
-Temperatures around the Bay Area are breaking records with more high temperatures expected in the coming weeks.
-That means the snow this year could be disappointing.
-So here are ten suggestions on what to do with the kids when your downhill ski plans don’t always go as planned, for whatever the reason!
+As storms continue to drench the Bay Area, you can expect more snowfall in the Sierra in the coming weeks.
+That means a winter storm watch could be in effect over the February break.
+Here are ten suggestions on what to do with the kids when your downhill ski plans don’t always go as planned, for whatever the reason!

 1. Cross Country/Nordic Skiing.
 This is a great way to introduce your kids to standing on 2 skinny sticks for the first time.
 It’s also an incredibly enlightening experience for even the biggest littlest downhill hot dogger.
 When my kids were toddlers, we called it scoot skiing.
 The skis are light, the boots are way more comfortable, and talk about down hill fun.
 I’ve never snow plowed so hard, than on xc skis! is always on my xc ski’s!
 It’s exhilorating fun!
 And kids are amazing on these skis!
 Take the time and teach them young to enjoy this sport.
 Give it a shot yourself if you haven’t tried.
 It’s fitness & fun, and a fraction of the cost of downhill skiing.
 All our cross country ski areas are super family friendly, offer great food & a simplistic atmosphere.
 Check them out!

 2. Woodward at Tahoe.
 Trampolines, Foam pits, indoor skate park, tumbling area…need I say more!

 3. Ice Skating!
 Bring your own skates or rent at any of these great spots in/around Truckee/North Tahoe.

 Northstar is a great place to skate + more!
 Food, drinks, fire pits, smore’s, bungee trampoline, arts & crafts, oh my!
 Our 2 local park and recreation departments also offer ice skating.